 One of my favorite clients is Morton's The Steakhouse (okay, I love all my clients, but it's tough to beat a perfectly cooked Cajun ribeye!)!
 I was asked to be the photographer for the grand opening of the Brooklyn Morton's a few years back.
-It was an honor and a pleasure since I had personally worked with the new General Manager (Joe Roken) as well as so many of the other really wonderful people at Morton's.
 I arrived early to find the perfect spot for the ribbon cutting, set up my tri-pod, cleaned my lens and I was all set to go.
 As the restaurant filled up with VIPs and Morton's staff, I got excited knowing that I would have an opportunity to photograph New York City's Mayor Michael Bloomberg.
 By the time he arrived, the restaurant was packed, not only with guests and VIPs but with photographers from various newspapers and other media.
 Fortunately, since I was the official Morton's photographer, I was able to go to the front door to get isolated shots with Morton's CEO and the new GM all by myself!
 Super, until the camera froze for a few seconds (along with my heart!).
 But I fixed it and got some great shots!
 Then it was time for the official ribbon cutting, but by the time I got back to my "perfect spot" it was obliterated by all the other photographers and everyone else who had crowded in for the momentous occasion.
 Now, I'm short, 5'3.5" to be exact and even with my heels there was no way I was going to get a good shot without moving around.
 So I got a few good ribbon cutting shots by ducking down into to the crowd and looking up!
 And when it came time for the bigger group shot it was time for drastic measures!
 I couldn't see anything!
 So I whipped off my heels and jumped on one of the brand new Morton's booth seats and was able to get a fabulous shot of Mayor Bloomberg who took the opportunity to look directly at me while everyone else was looking the other way!
 (You can see it here.)
 I was tickled pink!
 I had the shot framed along with the date and Morton's grand opening information and sent it to him, thanking him for looking in my direction at just the right moment.
 I understand from someone in his office that he has it hanging on his wall!
 Very cool. :)

 The Early Bird

 So over the years I have worked with MANY different types of people; some easy to work with, some not so easy.
 My goal however is always the same, get them visibility!
-So when I had a woman come to me with a unique nail polish product, I was intrigued and thought that it would be well-liked by the media.
-It wasn't actually nail polish.
-It was a polish protector, 10 little plastic things that you put on your finger and folded down the little "door" to protect your nails until they were fully dry.
-It was a cool idea, but they hurt a little bit and were a little flimsy.
+So when I had a woman come to me with a unique nail polish product, I was intrigued and thought that it would be well-liked by the media. she had developed a polish protector; 10 little plastic covers that are placed on your fingers and over your nails and have a hinge and fold down like a little "door" to protect your nails until they are fully dry.
+It was a cool idea, but they were a little uncomfortable to wear and were a little flimsy.
 No matter, the idea was interesting and she had already sold a few hundred.
 My job was to get the product into the top women's magazines.
 So when Woman's Day called to say they wanted to interview her at 9 am on Friday morning, needless to say, I was ecstatic!
 I called her to let her know and instead of being as enthusiastic as I was, she responded with, "9 am!
 You expect me to get up that early!?
 Make it later in the day."
 Well, the interview never happened, we parted ways, and the product never took off.
 Remember: The Early Bird Catches The Worm!
 If the media wants to interview you at 5 am!
 Get up! :)